 And that brings me to my final argument.
 Schools that take tests seriously take students seriously.
 Schools that want exam success want their students to succeed.
 And schools that pursue academic excellence give their students the potential to beat the world.

-And that was that, a convincing end to another fine speech from Mr Gove.
+And that was that, a convincing end to another fine Michael Gove speech.

 You can read plenty of public speaking tips with our series of tips, suggestions and hints.
 And, of course, when you are ready to give your public speaking skills a real boost, you can always consider a public speaking course or public speaking coaching.
 Please don’t hesitate to get in contact whenever the time is right.